A group of people hold up artwork made from colored construction paper.

 Evening for Educators

-Connect with other educators in person while exploring an exhibition after-hours.
-Learn how to incorporate such engagement strategies as See-Think-Do to encourage close looking, participate in a related art-making activity, and enjoy dinner.
-Separate workshops are available for educators of grades K–5 and 6–12.
+Connect with other educators while exploring an exhibition after hours.
+Learn how to incorporate engagement strategies such as See-Think-Do to encourage close looking, participate in a related art-making activity, and enjoy dinner.
+Separate workshops are available for grades K–5 and 6–12 educators.

 Saturday Workshops